 10 Add-Ons to Make Your Mac Better

-RAM, or random-access memory, is your computer's primary working memory.
+RAM, or random-access memory, is your computer’s primary working memory.
 The more you have, the smoother your Mac runs — period.
-If you have only 2GB in your Mac, you'll like your Mac a lot better if you upgrade to at least 4GB.
-If you like to do more than a few things at the same time, the more RAM you have, the happier you'll be.
-(For what it's worth, RAM has never been cheaper than it is today — and it's worth every penny.)
+If you have only 4GB in your Mac, you’ll like your Mac a lot better if you upgrade to at least 8GB.
+If you like to do more than a few things at the same time, the more RAM you have, the happier you’ll be.
+(For what it’s worth, RAM has never been cheaper than it is today — and it’s worth every penny.)

 In addition to speeding up your Mac, more RAM makes using your Mac better in other ways.
 For example, when you have plenty of RAM, you can open many programs at the same time without a performance penalty.

-Backup software and/or hardware
+Backup software or hardware or both

 If you don’t back up, it’s a good bet that your hard drive will die (they all do eventually), and if your files aren’t backed up, you’ll lose them all.
 These days you can pick up a 1TB external hard disk for around $100.
 Professional data recovery services charge $1,000, $2,000, or even more.

 A better monitor (or a second one)

 If you have a small monitor or a notebook, get a bigger display.
 With a larger monitor, you spend less time scrolling and rearranging windows and more time getting actual work done — which is a good thing, right?

 The best thing about it is that all current Macs let you use two monitors as though they were a single display.

 Another thing Macs can do with two monitors is mirror what’s on one display on the second one.
 So you can work with one display facing you and point the other one (or a projector) at the audience so they can see what you’re doing, too.